NO GENERAL ANESTHESIA. MINIMAL PAIN. EXCELLENT LONG-TERM OUTCOMES.

 • Post-operative pain is less, leading to much lower use of narcotics in the recovery period

-2 - Traditional open mesh repair - patch on the outside of the abdominal wall
+2. Traditional open mesh repairs (Lichtenstein): Mesh is placed on the outside of the abdominal wall.